Updated for 2019 at the bottom.

 I will update this once the winch mount and winch is installed.

-UPDATE 7-15-19: With one of our winch mounts and a ComeUp 9.5Rs installed the front end dropped 1.00″.
+UPDATE 7-15-19 (read all the way to the bottom): With one of our winch mounts and a ComeUp 9.5Rs installed the front end dropped 1.00″.
 Why?
 The stock springs on the 6112’s are 600 lbs/inch, which is fine stock but that’s it.
 With one of our mounts I’d suggest 650 lb springs and with a full plate bumper and winch, 700 lbs, which are available from Bilstein.
 More to come.

 Also, on another note, I weighed all of the items removed for a winch mount install.
 The plastic chin, the section cut out behind it, the lower grille and of course the crash bar and mounts.
 Total is 20.2 lbs.